Linguine with White Clam Sauce is simple, fresh and delicious!

 3 pounds cleaned shell-on littleneck clams (about 2 ½ dozen) *see note below recipe about alternatives to fresh

 3 tablespoons fresh Italian flat leaf parsley, chopped fine and divided

-4 tablespoons freshly grated Parmesan cheese, divided (Note: Adding Parmesan is not traditional in Southern Italian cuisine so feel free to leave it out.)
+4 tablespoons freshly grated Parmesan cheese, divided (Note: Adding Parmesan is not traditional, so feel free to leave it out.)

 A little more extra virgin olive oil to drizzle over the finished dish